cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   Options to specify global  and  individual  optimization  levels.
 Individual  optimizers  use  global  level when not explicitly set.
 Available optimization levels are {none,basic,advanced}.

-  -o, --optimization LEVEL
-                         sets global optimization level for all optimizers --temp-variables-elimination LEVEL
+  --optimization LEVEL   sets global optimization level for all optimizers -O {0..3}              sets global optimization  level  for  all  optimizers  using  numeric  codes  0-3 (none, basic,
+                         advanced, experimental)
+  --temp-variables-elimination LEVEL
                          optimization  level  of  eliminating  temporary  variables   created  to  extract  values  from instructions